For several months now, net neutrality has been covered everywhere from Forbes to Gawker.

 As outlined by Gawker itself,

 Net neutrality describes the idea that whoever provides you Internet access—for example, Comcast, Time Warner, Verizon, and so on—should treat all of your Internet traffic, or packets of data, the same way.
-In the United States, the U.S. agency responsible with upholding laws related to net neutrality is the Federal Communications Commission (FCC), which is based in Washington, D.C.
+In the United States, the U.S. agency responsible for upholding laws related to net neutrality is the Federal Communications Commission (FCC), which is based in Washington, D.C.

 From start-up techies in opposition, citing it as a threat to internet freedom, to tech writers in favor, it seems thoughts on the matter run the full gamut.